jeremyprice97/EGRE591/README.md

 Part 3: in progress
     - code generation

-Documentation for running part 3 below.
+Documentation for part 3:

-To test the main project, proceed as normal:
+    - to run and test the main project, proceed as normal
-    - steps
         - make clean -> make -> tc -v "<file_name>.tc"

-To run D_JAVA:
-    - steps
+    - to run D_JAVA
         - download the d-java project from the class webpage
         - unzip the file into any location
         - in command/terminal navigate to where d-java is (C:\...\d-java)